StevenACoffman/jt/README.md

 | onit        | Self-assign and transition an issue to In Progress status |
 | take        | Assign an issue to you |
 | wti         | What The Issue? - View an issue in Github Markdown |
+| config      | Will save the JIRA token, email, and tenant url to a config file
 | completion  | generate the autocompletion script for the specified shell |
 | help        | Help about any command |